simplenetes-io/podc/PODSPEC.md

       size: 10M

     # Config volumes are host bind volumes, mounting the corresponding directory in ./config
-    # This is good to use for configurations, but not secrets.
+    # This is good to use for configurations, but not for secrets.
     # When the files have changed on disk, the containers(s)
     # mounting this volume can be signalled by `pod reload-configs config1 config2 etc`.
 This will signal each container
     # that have signal defined and is currently Up.